By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 • Cold sleepers wanting best warmth: High fill-power down (650+) is unmatched

-• Hot sleepers or mild climates: Synthetic fill is adequate; down's warmth advantage is less relevant
+• Hot sleepers or mild climates: Synthetic fill is adequate; the warmth advantage of down is less relevant

 • Allergy sufferers: Certified synthetic or RDS-certified, regularly washed down

-• Long-term value: Quality down — 15+ year lifespan justifies higher upfront cost
+• Long-term value: Quality down, a 15+ year lifespan justifies the higher upfront cost

 • Ethical sourcing important: RDS-certified down or synthetic from recycled PET